kouhei-fuji/vjs_rails/README.md

 ## License

-VjsRails is under the [MIT License](https://github.com/kouhei-fuji/vjs_rails/blob/master/MIT-LICENSE).
+VjsRails is is under the [MIT License](https://opensource.org/licenses/MIT).